srobo/kitbook/docs/competition/volunteers/refreshments.md

 ## Running low on refreshments

-If we're running low on refreshments, it's your responsiblity to make sure someone gets more from the nearby shops.
+If we're running low on refreshments, it's your responsibility to make sure someone gets more from the nearby shops.
 Find someone or speak to the volunteer manager to find someone who is free to go get more.
 There should be cash by the refreshment storage for you to buy more.
 It's intended to last for the whole competition, so do not spend it all.
 If the money has ran out, please speak to the Volunteer Manager.

 The nearest food shop for SR2019 is the 'Coop Food' on Burgess road, see: https://goo.gl/maps/VETqx4apQet